What are Comedogenic Ingredients in Skin Care Products?

-Cleanse and Correct with Foaming Acne Treatment Cleanser.
-Add a second cleansing step by using the Acne Treatment Pads to help remove residual oil.
+CLEANSE and CORRECT acne with Foaming Acne Treatment Cleanser.
 The glycolic acid and salicylic acid help clean pores deeply as well.

-Protect with Sheer Strength Mineral Matte Sunscreen.
+PROTECT skin from UV which can lead to brown scars and marks with Sheer Strength Pure Mineral Matte SPF 50+ Sunscreen.
 It is tinted to hide complexion flaws and the oil-absorbing matte base helps control shine.

-Cleanse and Correct with Calming Zinc if you have yeast acne.
+CLEANSE and CORRECT 'fungal' acne (Pityrosporum folliculitis) with Calming Zinc if you have yeast acne.
 Or use the Foaming Acne Treatment Cleanser.

-Correct with Retinol which also helps to heal and prevent acne scars.
+CORRECT acne and blackheads with Retinol Night Cream which also helps to heal and prevent acne scars.

-Back and Chest Acne Cleanse and Correct with my Body Acne Kit.
+CLEANSE and CORRECT acne and blackheads in one step with my medicated Body Acne Kit.

 Fulton, James E, Comedogenicity and irritancy of commonly used ingredients in skin care products, J. Soc.
 Cosmet.
 Chem., 40, 321-333 Nov/Dec 1989

 Draelos Zoe Diana, DiNardo Joseph C, A re-evaluation of the comedogenicity concept, JAAD March 2006, 54 (3) 507-512

 Kircik Leon H, Advances in the Understanding of the Pathogenesis of Inflammatory Acne, J Drugs Dermatol.
 2016: 15(1 Suppl 1):s7-s10